 Joan Butts Bridge's home page uses a nice mix of color images/graphics and large fonts to help guide her audience (who is mostly 65+ in age).
 They're able to easily find the main areas of the website without having to scroll.
 She also has multiple member login buttons in clear view (top navigation and bottom right corner).

-Their sales page separates their plan offerings into clear sections with multiple payment options (and incentives to join longer term plans - which helps decrease cancelations).
+Their sales page separates their plan offerings into clear sections with multiple payment options (and incentives to join longer term plans - which helps decrease cancellations).
 They also have a link to an FAQ page which is always helpful since folks usually have questions before paying for something.

 After paying to become a member, people visit this navigation page which Joan Butts Bridge designed.
 The various member navigation options are all in one area and styled so they stand out (e.g. the gold background).
-They also have the first week's lession visible so the member can get value immediately.
+They also have the first week's lesson visible so the member can get value immediately.

 Here is one of the member pages they provide for their members which lists out all the various lessons in their library.
 Members just click on whichever lesson they want and can then view the member only page which contains a combination of videos, images, and text.